unicef/publicgoods-toolkit/community.md

   [Lutece](https://lutece.paris.fr/lutece/), an open source platform for municipal digital services, is a controlled ecosystem project that supports over 400 plugins created by cities and organizations accross the globe.
-Estonia's DPG X-Road(™) (now managed by the Nordic Institute for Interoperability Solutions (NIIS)) fits here, with its [support for extensions](https://x-road.global/xroad-technology-partners-companies),
+Estonia's DPG X-Road (now managed by the Nordic Institute for Interoperability Solutions (NIIS)) fits here, with its [support for extensions](https://x-road.global/xroad-technology-partners-companies),